How to write a research proposal

 There are lots of ways you can find relevant information for your literature review, including:

-• Look for anything that has been cited lots of times in the discussion.
+- Watch out for heavily-cited works.
 This should help you to identify authoritative work that you need to read and document.

-• Make sure to consider any influential studies on the topic area as it is likely anticipated that you will address these in your research proposal.
+- Consider any seminal studies on the topic area as it is likely anticipated that you will address these in your research proposal.

 4. Research Design